18. Monitoring visits

-The inspector should judge how effective the improvement is and how tackling the requirements/issues has improved the experiences and progress of children and young people.
+The inspector should judge how effective the improvement is and how tackling the recommendations/issues has improved the experiences and progress of children and young people.
 To demonstrate the necessary improvement, the school need to show that its actions have had a significant impact in achieving clear and sustainable progress.
-Good intentions and an inspirational outlook, or a recent change of leader following a period of poor leadership, do not in themselves provide sufficient proof of the ability of the school to sustain improvement.
+Good intentions and an aspirational outlook, or a recent change of leader following a period of poor leadership, do not in themselves provide sufficient proof of the ability of the school to sustain improvement.

 If it becomes clear that there are further issues of concern or that in tackling the actions from the last inspection the school has let other aspects slip so children are at risk of harm or are not making sufficient progress, then the inspector should consider what further action needs to be taken.
 This includes considering new recommendations or notification to the DfE.

 If the inspector is concerned or unsure about any aspect of the visit, they can contact their manager or a social care compliance inspector.

 18.4 How inspectors gather evidence in a monitoring visit

 - How effective is the action taken by the provider to meet the recommendations set at the last inspection?

 - How effective is the action the provider has taken to improve the experiences and progress of children and young people?

 Evidence should be recorded in the inspection database.
 The evidence should reflect the areas for improvement that were identified in the inspection report.
 This section should include evidence of the most significant strengths and weaknesses and any new areas of improvement or breaches of NMS that need to be taken forward.
 The inspector must decide whether the setting has let other aspects slip so there is now cause for concern in different areas.